perfectking321/Student_Registration_Form/README.md

 3. Press `Win + Shift + S` (Windows) or use the Snipping Tool
 4. Save the screenshot as `screenshot.png` in the project directory

-## Troubleshooting

-### Common Issues

-1. **"Class not found" error**:
-   - Ensure the SQLite JDBC driver is in the `lib` folder
-   - Verify the classpath includes the JAR file

-2. **Database error on startup**:
-   - Check if you have write permissions in the project directory
-   - The `students.db` file will be created automatically

-3. **Validation errors**:
-   - Email must be in format: `example@domain.com`
-   - Phone must be exactly 10 digits
-   - All fields are required

 ## Project Structure